Abhimanyu210100/Personal-Portfolio/README.md

 - Adjust usage limits and models
 - Customize system prompts

+### Context Management:
+- Edit `context-data.js` directly for major changes
+- Use `contextUpdater` methods for quick updates
+- Save changes with `contextUpdater.saveContext()`

 ## 🔒 Security Notes

 - API keys are stored in browser localStorage
 - Never commit API keys to the repository
 - Consider using environment variables for production
 - Monitor usage to avoid unexpected charges
+- Context data is stored locally and can be encrypted if needed

 ## 📊 Usage Monitoring